 A House of Representatives that is far too small poses a big danger to our republic, but what size would best restore representative government to the American people?
-To answer this question, the Constitution provides clear and precise guidance, and so did the very first Congress.
+To answer this question, clear guidance is provided by the Constitution, the very first Congress, and the Fourteenth Amendment.

 With support growing for enlarging the House of Representatives, thoughtful people search for a guiding mathematical principle to determine the number of Representatives that we, the people, should have.
-The most commonly referenced algorithms are the “Cube-Root Rule/Law” and the “Wyoming Rule”.
-At first glance, these proposals may appear to be viable solutions.
-However, neither proposal would result in an increase in representation large enough to ameliorate the problems resulting from our grossly undersized House.
+Though the most commonly suggested algorithms, the “Cube-Root Rule/Law” and the “Wyoming Rule”, may appear to be viable solutions, neither proposal would result in an increase in representation large enough to ameliorate the problems resulting from our grossly undersized House.

-Fortunately, however, clear guidance on how many Representatives we should have is provided by three different unimpeachable sources: The language of the Constitution itself, the Fourteenth Amendment, and a constitutional amendment proposed by the first Congress.
+Fortunately however, clear guidance on how many Representatives we should have is provided by three different unimpeachable sources: The language of the Constitution itself, a constitutional amendment proposed by the first Congress, and the Fourteenth Amendment.
 Any one of these by itself is enough to provide the solution, but the fact that this triad of algorithms converge on the same solution set should be viewed as irrefutable guidance.